mt-mods/technic/technic/doc/api.md

 If any surplus exists from the PR nodes the batteries will be charged evenly with excess power.
 If total demand exceeds generator supply then draw difference from batteries.
 If total demand is more than available power all RE nodes will be shut down.

-Hence for now all the power distribution logic resides in this single node.

 ### Node meta usage
 Nodes connected to the network will have one or more of these parameters as meta data: